Federal Communications Commission.

 11. In implementing section 336, the Commission required that broadcasters air “free digital video programming service the resolution of which is comparable to or better than that of today's services, and aired during the same time period that their analog channel is broadcasting.”
 In doing so, the Commission stated that “broadcast licensees and the public are on notice that existing public interest requirements continue to apply to all broadcast licensees.”
 It is thus clear that DTV broadcasters must air programming responsive to their communities of license, comply with the statutory requirements concerning political advertising and candidate access, and provide children's educational and informational programming, among other things.
 But as People for Better TV ask, how do these obligations apply to a DTV broadcaster that chooses to multicast?
 Do a licensee's public interest obligations attach to the DTV channel as a whole, such that a licensee has discretion to fulfill them on one of its program streams, or to air some of its public interest programming on more than one of its program streams?
 Should, instead, the obligations attach to each program stream offered by the licensee, such that, for example, a licensee would need to air children's programming on each of its DTV program streams?
 The Advisory Committee Report contemplates that, under certain circumstances, a digital broadcaster should not have nonstatutory public interest obligations imposed on channels other than its “primary” channel.
 A majority of the members of the Advisory Committee believe that the FCC should prohibit broadcasters from segregating candidate-centered programming to separate program streams, because they believe that would violate candidates' reasonable access and equal opportunities.
 We seek comment on these approaches.
 In addition, how should we take into account the fact that DTV broadcasters can choose either to multicast multiple standard definition DTV program streams or broadcast one or two HDTV program streams during different parts of the day?
 In addressing these issues, commenters should discuss the requirements of section 336(d) of the Act, which states that a “television licensee shall establish that all of its program services on the existing or advanced spectrum are in the public interest.”

-12. People for Better TV propose several other ways that digital broadcasters might better serve the nation's children, such as setting aside a minimum number of hours each week to provide educational programs or services, which might include data transmission for schools.
+12. People for Better TV propose several other ways that digital broadcasters might better serve the nation's children, such as setting aside a minimum number of hours each week to provide educational programs or Start Printed Page 4213services, which might include data transmission for schools.
 In addition, PBTV suggests that the increased information capability of digital technology could improve the current voluntary ratings system.
 We seek comment on these ideas.
 In addition, should the ratings of programs promoted by broadcasters be consistent with the rating of the program during which the promotions run?
 We also ask commenters to address how the policies set forth in the Children's Television Policy Statement should be applied in the digital environment.

 13. By definition, ancillary and supplementary services, such as datacasting or paging, are services other than free, over-the-air services.
 Do a licensee's public interest obligations apply to its ancillary and supplementary services?
 In addressing these issues, commenters should discuss the relevance of several sections of section 336.
 People for Better TV contends that “the public interest standard attends to all DTV uses of the spectrum,” and points out that section 336(a)(2) states that the Commission “shall adopt regulations that allow the holders of [DTV] licenses to offer such ancillary and supplementary services on designated frequencies as may be consistent with the public interest, convenience, and necessity.”
 We note that section 336(e) requires the Commission to collect fees from DTV broadcasters that offer ancillary and supplementary services, which fees must “recover for the public an amount that, to the extent feasible, equals but does not exceed (over the term of the license) the amount that would have been recovered had such services been licensed pursuant to the provision of section 309(j) of this Act and the Commission's regulations thereunder.”
 In addition, section 336(b)(3) simply requires the Commission to “apply to any other ancillary and supplementary service such of the Commission's regulations as are applicable to the offering of analogous services by any other person.”
 The Advisory Committee Report recommends that “[b]roadcasters that choose to implement datacasting should transmit information on behalf of local schools, libraries, community-based organizations, governmental bodies, and public safety institutions.”
 The Advisory Committee Report suggests that “[t]his activity should count toward fulfillment of a digital broadcaster's public interest obligations,” without indicating which regulations are applicable to ancillary and supplementary services.
 We seek comment on this proposal.
 How would datacasting count toward the DTV broadcasters' public interest obligations?
 We also seek comment more generally on whether the public interest obligations should apply to ancillary and supplementary services, and if so, how.